caiyuanhao1998/HDR-GS/README.md

 ## 4. Training
-We provide training logs for your convienience to debug.
-Please download them from the [Google Drive](https://drive.google.com/drive/folders/1lI2nZ51pcW12xaiNFJjvoaHeuawj1dRt?usp=drive_link).
+We provide training logs for your convenience to debug.
+Please download them from the [Google Drive](https://drive.google.com/drive/folders/1lI2nZ51pcW12xaiNFJjvoaHeuawj1dRt?usp=drive_link) or [Baidu Disk](https://pan.baidu.com/s/17iO_iOHyEyrmdZYgAGK7Sw?pwd=cyh2) (code: `cyh2`).

 You can run the `.sh` file by